 4. How to Secure Funding for a New Business

-- Self Funding - You may be able to fund portions of your ice cream shop with your personal funds.
-Tapping into savings accounts and retirement plans can provide you with funds and control over your business, but means you assume all of the risks yourself.
+- Self-Funding - You may be able to fund portions of your ice cream shop with your personal funds.
+Tapping into savings accounts and retirement plans can provide you with funds and control over your business, but that means you assume all of the risks yourself.

 - Lenders - Small business loans and traditional commercial loans can provide you with enough funding to get your business started.
 Interest rates may mean you’ll be paying more in the long run, but a loan means you won’t need to immediately put up your personal finances or give away equity.

 - Venture Capital - Venture capital is a form of private equity financing that is usually given to new businesses in exchange for equity.
 Finding an investor for your business is a great way to secure the funds required for an ice cream shop start-up.
-An investor can prove to be a valuable business partner, however giving up equity and other concessions is a major drawback.
+An investor can prove to be a valuable business partner, but giving up equity and other concessions are major drawbacks.

 - Crowdfunding - Crowdfunding involves a community of people pooling together payments to reach a goal.
 Contributors are often rewarded with special prizes or discounts, incentivizing consumers to contribute.

 5. Business Licenses and Permits

 Before you can legally open your ice cream shop and begin making sales, you'll need to acquire the right business licenses and permits.
 A few of the most important ones are listed below but double-check with local laws and seek legal counsel to ensure your ice cream shop has everything it needs to open.